Contemporary Poetry Vol. III

-The space in which we stop the ball (what a metaphor, huh?) and poetically analyze the lyrics of the canticles of our stadiums.
+The space in which we stop the ball (what a metaphor, huh?) and poetically analyze the latrystics of the songs of our stadiums.